The 2023-24 J.D. tuition and fees are provided below.

 Paper BruinBill Statement.
 Students may request to receive paper BruinBill statements in the mail.
 To request a paper statement, students must go in person to the Student Accounting Office, located at 1121 Murphy Hall.

-Payments.
-The UCLA Student Financial Services website is the best place to go for the most comprehensive information about making payments.
+The UCLA Student Accounts website is the best place to go for the most comprehensive information about making payments.
 Students can pay their BruinBill account electronically on MyUCLA with American Express, MasterCard, VISA or Discover Card.
 In addition, students can use the eCheck option or BruinPay Plan (BPP).
-Students can also print out a remittance document from Student Financial Services and mail in payments with a check or money order.
+Students can also print out a remittance document from Student Accounts and mail in payments with a check or money order.

 Students may sign up for the "autopay" feature of BruinBill; however, please be aware that once you are assessed your tuition and fees (and you've enrolled in autopay), the entire amount due will be paid out (whether or not you have sufficient funds in your bank account to cover the bill).
 If you do not have sufficient funds, your payment will be returned and you will be charged a "returned check fee" from the University, as well as an insufficient funds fee from your own bank.
 Furthermore, the autopay feature overrides BPP (the installment payment plan), so if you're enrolled in BPP, you should not elect the autopay feature.

 Failure to settle financial obligations with the University may result in a hold being placed on the student’s record.
 Such a hold could affect registration, enrollment, financial aid, campus services and release of academic transcripts.

 Online, through MyUCLA: Students can pay their BruinBill account on MyUCLA using American Express, VISA, MasterCard or Discover Card.